sperm/Halo-Reach-PC-Forge/README.md

 <details><summary>Can I get banned for this?</summary>

-If you try to play in normal mod while these files are installed, you will not be banned, you will just get a violation error from EAC and your game won't open.
+If you try to play in normal mode while these files are installed, you will not be banned, you will just get a violation error from EAC and your game won't open.
 </details>

 <details><summary>Can I play with my friends?</summary>